python/cpython/Doc/library/functions.rst

 .. function:: open(file[, mode='r'[, buffering=None[, encoding=None[, errors=None[, newline=None[, closefd=True]]]]]])

-   Open a file.
-If the file cannot be opened, :exc:`IOError` is raised.
+   Open *file* and return a corresponding stream.
+If the file cannot be opened, an :exc:`IOError` is raised.

    *file* is either a string or bytes object giving the name (and the path if the file isn't in the current working directory) of the file to be opened or